hacknugithub/pet-store-test/README.md

 ## First steps

-Be shure to clone the repo with git clone '' and run **npm install** before anything else.
+Be sure to clone the repo with git clone '' and run **npm install** before anything else.

 ## Configuring Database driver: